 - planning how you will change

 - having a back-up plan.

-If you decide to give up cannabis, it may
+If you decide to give up cannabis, you

 Many people will be able to stop on their own.
-However, if this
+However, if you

 - Join a support group, for instance the on-line Marijuana Anonymous